MicrosoftDocs/biztalk-docs/biztalk/core/edi-support-in-biztalk-server1.md

 -   A schema repository includes X12, EDIFACT, HIPAA X12N 4010A XSD, EANCOM, and control schemas.
 For more information, see [EDI Document Schema Support](../core/edi-document-schema-support.md).

--   A migration tool (Party Migration Tool) enables you to migrate EDI party data from BizTalk Server 2006 R2 or BizTalk Server 2009 to [!INCLUDE[prague](../includes/prague-md.md)].
+-   A migration tool (Party Migration Tool) enables you to migrate EDI party data from BizTalk Server 2006 R2 or BizTalk Server 2009 to BizTalk Server.
 For more information, see [Migrating EDI Artifacts from a Previous Version of BizTalk Server](http://msdn.microsoft.com/library/b956a97e-03d0-47ea-a2ce-c07a339c0f2c).

 ## See Also
  [EDI Processing in BizTalk Server](../core/edi-processing-in-biztalk-server.md)